mrd0ll4r/cdc-algorithm-tester/README.md

 We use [std::hints::black_box](https://doc.rust-lang.org/std/hint/fn.black_box.html) to ensure that the compiler still assumes chunk data to be used in either case.

 We use compile-time constants whenever applicable with reasonable effort.
+In particular, we use constants for:
+- the feature vector sizes of QuickCDC
+- the size of the window for PCI
+- the size of the window for Buzhash
-In particular, we use constants for the feature vector sizes of QuickCDC and the size of the window for PCI.
+- the size of the window for Adler32.

 ## Building